5 Cyber + AI Trends Smart CISOs Are Watching Now

 - 2 min read

-Here are 5 cybersecurity and AI trends worth watching as you close out the year, because these are the conversations you’ll be having by Q1 whether you’re ready or not.
+Here are five cybersecurity and AI trends worth watching early in the year, because these are the conversations you will be having by Q2 whether you are ready or not.

 1. AI Is the New Insider Threat

-Prediction: Shadow AI use by employees becomes the #1 blind spot.
+Prediction: Shadow AI use becomes the number one blind spot.

-Why It Matters: The tools are already in use, but most orgs have no visibility, no inventory, and no boundaries.
-That's insider risk without malicious intent, but with real impact.
+Why It Matters: Employees are already using AI.
+Most organizations still lack visibility, inventory, or boundaries.
+That’s insider risk without malicious intent, but with real impact.

 2. Detection Without AI Context Is Blind

-Prediction: Traditional detection tools miss what matters when AI tools are in play.
+Prediction: Traditional detection tools miss critical risks when AI systems are part of decision-making or data flow.

-Why It Matters: If your SOC can’t see what’s being prompted or how models respond, you’re operating blind.
+Why It Matters: If your SOC cannot see how AI is being used, you cannot reliably detect misuse or manipulation.
 AI security requires context-aware detection, not just traditional alerts.

 3. AI-Powered Phishing Gets Personal